MicrosoftDocs/azure-dev-docs/articles/javascript/ai/get-started-app-chat-template-llama-index.md

 # Get started with Serverless AI Chat with RAG using LlamaIndex

-Creating AI apps can be complex.
-With [LlamaIndex](https://docs.llamaindex.ai/), Azure Functions, and Serverless technologies, you can simplify this process.
-These tools manage infrastructure and scale automatically, letting you focus on chatbot functionality.
-The chatbot uses LlamaIndex to manage the data from ingestion to response.
+Simplify AI app development with your own data by using [LlamaIndex](https://docs.llamaindex.ai/), Azure Functions, and Serverless technologies.
+These tools manage infrastructure and scaling automatically, allowing you to focus on chatbot functionality.
+LlamaIndex handles the data pipeline all the way from ingestion to the streamed response.

 :::image type="content" source="../media/get-started-app-chat-template-llama-index/chat-app-response-in-browser.png" alt-text="Screenshot of chat app in browser showing chat input and the response.":::

 ## Architectural overview

-The user interacts with the application:
+The application flow includes:

-- With the chat interface in the client web app.
+- Using the chat interface to enter a prompt.
-- The client web app sends the user's query to the Serverless API via HTTP calls.
+- Sending the user's prompt to the Serverless API via HTTP calls.
-- The Serverless API uses the LlamaIndex to process and stream the response.
-The engine creates a connection to the Azure OpenAI LLM and the vector index loaded as a retriever from LlamaIndex.
+- Receiving the user's prompt then using the LlamaIndex to process and stream the response.
+The serverless API uses an engine to create a connection to the Azure OpenAI large language model (LLM) and the vector index from LlamaIndex.

 A simple architecture of the chat app is shown in the following diagram:

 :::image type="content" source="../media/get-started-app-chat-template-llama-index/architecture-diagram-llama-index-javascript.png" alt-text="Diagram of the architecture for the LlamaIndex RAG chat app.":::

 This sample uses LlamaIndex to generate embeddings and store in its own vector store.
-LlamaIndex provides [integration with vector stores](https://docs.llamaindex.ai/en/stable/community/integrations/vector_stores/) including Azure AI Search.
+LlamaIndex also provides [integration with other vector stores](https://docs.llamaindex.ai/en/stable/community/integrations/vector_stores/) including [Azure AI Search](s/azure/search/).
 That integration isn't demonstrated in this sample.

 ### Where is Azure in this architecture?